infinityworks/101-Sessions/sessions/Snowflake-100/101/04-loading-data-into-snowflake/README.md

 ## Getting the data

-Sample transaction data has been provided in a public S3 bucket `generation-snowflake-day` based on shopping baskets for a supermarket.
+Sample transaction data has been provided in a public S3 bucket `snowflake-101` based on shopping baskets for a supermarket.

 ### Transactions files